landrykc/Fast-spreaders/README.md

 #### Figures

 The figures contained in the folder `./Figures` are the direct output of those scripts described above.
+The filenames of the figures should give you a clue about their origin.

 ### Usage

 All code in this repository is in the form of simple Matlab scripts and functions, which can be run in MATLAB with one click.
+Detailed information is also provided inside each script.
 If you run into any errors or have any questions, please contact us: [Kameko](mailto:landrykc@bc.edu), [Charlotte](mailto:lorthioi@bc.edu), [Skylar](mailto:goliber@bc.edu), [Adam](mailto:wangagk@bc.edu).

 <!-- Last Updated: May, 2021 -->